 But then, imagine how cool it will look on your shelf…

 Performance of this model is identical to that of the Paris-Dakar model, with the vehicle operating with the same batteries, and same direct forward/reverse, left and right (and no digital proportional) behaviour.
-There are two speeds, constant 4WD, and the front headlights also come on while running – which is very useful when caught in a blizzard.
+There are two speeds, constant 4WD, and the front headlights also come on while running – which seems useful if caught in a blizzard (or at least, imagining you’re in one).
 For a more detailed description of the performance, you should also check out my earlier article.

 The rear trailer is attached via a latch/pin attached to a cable.
 And for anyone who was a relatively careful kid with their toys back in the 80s, the play options would have been expanded with the ability to stow small items inside both the Unimog and the trailer.